Agambir-singh/ucs503p-202627-Dist-Search-Engine/docs/index.md

+Thapar Institute of Engineering and Technology Department of Computer Science and Engineering (CSED)

 # Distributed Search Engine

+Author(s):
+- Nityam Mantri (Roll No: 1024240002)
+- Hitesh (Roll No: 1024240021)
+- Agambir Singh (Roll No: 1024240032)

+Submitted to: Dr. Jeelani

+August 2026

+---

+## Project Overview

 Distributed Search Engine is a scalable, production-oriented search platform built with Java Spring Boot, designed to overcome the limitations of traditional single-node search systems.
 It separates document ingestion, indexing, query processing, ranking, and storage into independent services, distributing search operations across multiple shards for horizontal scalability, low query latency, and fault tolerance.
 A hybrid ranking approach combines BM25 keyword scoring with vector embedding similarity to improve semantic relevance alongside exact keyword matching.